docker/docs/docker-cloud/builds/image-scan.md

 Docker Security Scanning is available as an add-on to Docker hosted private repositories on both Docker Cloud and Docker Hub.
 The feature is available as a free preview for private repository subscribers for a limited time.
-You can opt-in to begin using the service from the Plan page.

 During the free period, Docker Security Scanning scans the three most recently updated tags in each of your private repositories.
 You can push an update to an